Buckley Falls

-Buckley Falls (alternatively written as Buckley's Falls) is a waterfall consisting of a series of rapids on the Barwon River in Geelong, Victoria, Australia, located between the suburbs of Highton and Fyansford.
+Buckley Falls (alternatively written as Buckleys Falls) is a waterfall consisting of a series of rapids on the Barwon River in Geelong, Victoria, Australia, located between the suburbs of Highton and Fyansford.
 The falls form part of a popular riverside reserve featuring walking trails, lookouts and historical sites.
 The surrounding area is known for its ecological significance, early industrial use, and panoramic views of the Barwon River valley.
 The waterfall is named after William Buckley, an escaped convict.

 History

 The area surrounding the waterfall served as a popular fishing spot for the Wathaurong Aboriginal people, as eels, fish, turtles and mussels that become ensnared by the rocks were caught with traps.
 The waterfall and surrounding area in the Wathaurong language is known as 'boonea yallock' (the place to catch eels).

 The first European to sight the waterfall was likely William Buckley, an escaped convict who lived with the various Aboriginal peoples surrounding Port Phillip Bay after having escaped the Sullivan Bay settlement.
 Upon the recontact of William Buckley with Europeans in 1835, Buckley recounted that his "favourite place of resort was the locality now known as Buckley's Falls".
 The waterfall was officially named after him in 1836 by John Helder Wedge, an early surveyor of the region.